HaveAGitGat/HBBatchBeast/README.md

 INSTALLATION - Linux:

-Step 1: Make sure you have HandbrakeCLI installed:
+Step 1: Make sure you have HandbrakeCLI installed - paste the following into a terminal:

 sudo add-apt-repository ppa:stebbins/handbrake-releases